WE Communications

 We.
-Communications is a global communications and public relations firm often associated with its largest client, Microsoft.
+Communications is a global communications and public relations firm.
 It was previously known as Waggener Edstrom, then WE Communications, and is now We.
 Communications.
-The firm was founded in 1983 by Melissa Waggener Zorkin.
+The firm was founded in 1983 by Melissa Waggener Zorkin in Portland, Oregon.
+Microsoft has been a client of the agency since its early years.

 History

 The Waggener Group was founded in 1983 by Melissa Waggener Zorkin.
-In 1984, Pam Edstrom joined the firm, which was renamed Waggener Edstrom.
+In 1984, Pam Edstrom joined the firm, and was renamed Waggener Edstrom.
 Edstrom previously worked for Microsoft, which became one of the agency's first clients.

-The firm also acquired Indian integrated consultancy Avian Media in 2018 and Codeword in 2019.
+In 2018, the firm acquired a majority stake in the Indian public-relations firm Avian Media, and merged its existing Indian operations with the company to form Avian WE.
+The firm acquired Codeword in 2019.
 In 2022, We.
 Communications acquired Hopscotch Consulting, a social impact and behavior change agency.
+In July 2025, Hopscotch was integrated into We.
+Communications as the company's social-impact division.

 In March 2025, the company re-branded from WE Communications to We.
-Communications.
+Communications and unveiled a new logo to make the brand feel "more human, unified and aligned".

 Services

 We.
 Communications focuses on communications expertise in health, consumer, industries, foundations and non-profits, and technology.
 Its services include media relations, corporate and executive communications, digital marketing, creative, social media and content strategy, crisis communications, insights and analytics, corporate social responsibility, brand purpose and reputation.